thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 Sadly enough, organisations frequently follow the "**wouldn't it be horrible if**" approach to risk management (from "*How to measure anything*", Douglas Hubbard).
 They imagine a particularly catastrophic event that could happen.
 It must be prevented at any cost regardless of its likelihood.

 Instead, we should quantify risks using [Impact Mapping](https://www.impactmapping.org/) and prioritise using the [Cost of Delay](https://blackswanfarming.com/cost-of-delay/).
 This upfront risk assessment will prevent a lot of pain when going to production.
 By identifying these risks we can introduce the most appropriate controls to comply with the organisation's regulations.
 However, the challenge will be to find the right balance of controls, in the context of the applicable regulations, that still allow teams to deliver value fast while keeping risks at an acceptable low level.
+Even so, compliance and speed are not a dichotomy.
+We can have both.

 The controls can be **preventive** by applying barriers or **detective** by monitoring.